Academics and Careers

 Is there any help for students who want to pursue Public Interest work?

 Cornell Law has a deep commitment to helping students work for the public interest.
-The Assistant Dean for Public Service, Karen Comstock, dedicates all of her time to offering students a wealth of information about how to successfully pursue public interest employment.
+The Assistant Dean for Public Service, Akua Akyea, dedicates her time to offering students a wealth of information about how to successfully pursue public interest employment.

 Students who wish to work with public interest organizations during the summer may be eligible for Public Interest Fellowship grants.
 The grants are made possible through a combination of creative fundraising activities organized by the student Public Interest Law Union and funds from the law school.
 By combining these summer Public Interest Fellowships and work-study funding, full time grants of $4,000 are awarded to students.